John C. McGinley: Career

-McGinley has done voice-over work on animated television series, including the superhero The Atom on several episodes of Justice League Unlimited, a guest appearance as "The White Shadow", the secret government agent overseeing Huey Freeman on The Boondocks, voicing The Whammer on the PBS Kids Go! series WordGirl as well as the lead character in the Sony PSP video game Dead Head Fred.
+McGinley worked continually throughout the 1990s, appearing in films such as Point Break (1991), Highlander II: The Quickening (1991), Article 99 (1992), Wagons East (1994), Seven (1995), The Rock (1996), Set It Off (1996), Nothing to Lose (1997) and Office Space (1999).
+In 2007, he had a role as Chuck in the film Are We Done Yet? and a small role as a gay highway patrolman in the film Wild Hogs.
+He has done voice-over work on animated television series, including the superhero The Atom on several episodes of Justice League Unlimited, a guest appearance as "The White Shadow", the secret government agent overseeing Huey Freeman on The Boondocks, voicing The Whammer on the PBS Kids Go! series WordGirl as well as the lead character in the Sony PSP video game Dead Head Fred.

 McGinley received critical acclaim for his performance as a serial killer in Dean Koontz's suspense drama Intensity (1997).
 It became Fox Television's highest-rated miniseries.
 He worked with Koontz and Fox once more in Sole Survivor (2000).
 In 2001, McGinley began work as a regular on the NBC television series Scrubs as the acerbic Dr. Perry Cox.
 Throughout the series Dr. Cox acts as an unwilling mentor to the protagonist J.D.
 (Zach Braff).
-McGinley has said that there are three things over the course of the series that he improvises: his constant usage of girls' names for JD, which he does with all his real friends; his whistle, which he describes as "a bad habit"; and his habit of touching his nose, a tribute to Robert Redford's character in The Sting, and which he says means "It's gonna be OK."
+McGinley has said that there are three things over the course of the series that he improvises: his constant usage of girls' names for JD, which he does with all his real friends; his whistle, which he describes as "a bad habit"; and his habit of touching his nose, a tribute to Robert Redford's character in The Sting, and which he says means "It's gonna be OK".

 Since the NFL season of 2007, McGinley has played the "Commish" of the More Taste League commercials for Miller Lite.
 He has done commercials for the Champions Tour, a professional golf tour for men over the age of 50.
 In 2008, McGinley was the narrator of the documentary of the 2008 Stanley Cup Championship of the Detroit Red Wings.
 In 2009, McGinley started narrating commercials for ESPN.com.

-McGinley wrote a 2005 book titled Untalkative Bunny: How to be Heard Without Saying a Word, which featured the title character from the show Untalkative Bunny on its cover.

-In 2008, McGinley was named an Honorary Patron of the University Philosophical Society, Trinity College, Dublin.

-In 2009, he was cast in the film adaptation of the comic book Superman/Batman: Public Enemies, voicing Metallo.

-In 2012, it was announced that McGinley would be a recurring character on USA Network's Burn Notice as Michael Westen's original CIA trainer, Tom Card.
-He was first introduced in the second episode of the show's sixth season.
-In the same year, he appeared in a State Farm insurance commercial as a father wanting his college graduate son to move out.